Luisa3010/hype-tools/README.md

 hypetools filter-parsed /path/to/your_replace_parse_results.txt --min-align 0.8 --max-excl-pct 10.0 --min-qual 1.01 --min-avg-align 0.8
 ```

-The user can filter for the following parameters:
+Options:
-- Minimum alignment score (0-1) required for individual motifs
+  --min-align FLOAT      Minimum alignment score threshold for individual motifs, (0 - 1)
-- Minimum average alignment score (0-1) across all motifs in a read
+  --min-avg-align FLOAT  Minimum average alignment score threshold for all motifs in a read, (0 - 1)
-- Maximum percentage (0-100) of bases that can be excluded from motif matches
+  --max-excl-pct FLOAT   Maximum excluded percentage threshold, percentage of bases that can be excluded from motif matches (0 - 100)
-- Minimum quality score (1-2) required for motif assignments
+  --min-qual FLOAT       Minimum quality score threshold, indicates confidence in the motif assignment (1 - 2)

 Even if no parameters are provided, the tool will always filter out empty items.
 E.g. reads that do not have any motifs or reads where no HVD was found.